 Drawing in 1 point perspective can be difficult to master if you are new to perspective.
 So if you are looking for ways to make perspective easier try this simple hack.

-To begin, you will need a piece of paper and a pencil, also you will need two butterfly paper clip, one small paper clip, and an elastic band.
+To begin, you will need a piece of paper and a pencil, also you will need two butterfly paper clips, one small paper clip, and an elastic band.

 You now have a highly flexible and adjustable ruler which will help you to move up and down and plot lines in perspective.
 Move the paper clip with one hand and draw faint lines with your free drawing hand.